Marriage Counseling for Couples near Salt Lake City

 - Find a therapist that will challenge each of you about your contributions to your problems and push each of you to make individual changes to resolve the problem.
 Marriage problems are rarely one-sided.
 Typically there are areas where each spouse can make improvements.
 While the overarching goals and focus of the counseling are on relationship issues, the resolution of the problem usually involves each spouse individually making changes.
 Therefore, if counseling is going to work, each spouse needs to enter therapy with his or her heart in the right place and a commitment to practice the relationship virtues of friendship, generosity, fairness, and loyalty in an effort to regain a sense of partnership.

 Married life is not always easy, and it certainly isn’t carefree.
-The reality is that life-long marriages almost always experience times of difficulty.
+The reality is that life-long marriage almost always experience times of difficulty.
 Marriage is about working through problems, holding on to hope, letting go of negative feelings, looking past a partner’s faults, seeking help when needed, remembering promises to each other and caring for each other even when feelings of disappointment or hurt crop up.

 We learn in life through comparing the contrasting elements of life experiences.
 We learn to treasure companionship when we feel alone, and we appreciate all the good things in our marriage by experiencing some of the tough times.
-Nothing meaningful in life comes without effort and sacrifice, but in the end it is our sacrifices for things that make them meaningful to us.
+Nothing meaningful in life comes without effort and sacrifice, but in the end, it is our sacrifices for things that make them meaningful to us.

 To start getting your marriage back on track, call us today at (801) 261-3500.